-I stopped nursing my youngest child five years ago, but it still happens when I hear a particularly frantic newborn crying in the mall, or at church, or on an airplane.
+I stopped nursing my youngest child years ago, but it still happens when I hear a particularly frantic newborn crying in the mall, or at church, or on an airplane.
 The vulnerable, lamb-like bleating goes straight through me - and strangely enough, my body reacts.

 It used to happen all the time when I was breastfeeding.
 A few seconds after I’d start nursing, I’d feel a familiar tingle - a slightly painful prickle really - and I knew my milk was on the way.
 I was going to be able to soothe, comfort, feed, and care for my child.